chakrit/gossip/README.md

 ### LICENSE

-This code is in public domain.

 We do not own the license nor the copyright of the PJSIP source code which are included with Gossip.
 Check the [PJSIP licensing](http://www.pjsip.org/licensing.htm) for more information.

+Otherwise the Gossip codebase is public domain.
+See [LICENSE](LICENSE.md) for the full text.